mantidproject/mantid/docs/source/algorithms/SplineInterpolation-v1.rst

 Usage
 -----

-**Example - interpolate between points in one workspace to match a reference workspace:**
+**Example - interpolate between points in one workspace to match a second workspace:**

 .. testcode:: ExSplineInterpolation